19 OF THE BEST WATER PARKS, OUTDOOR AND PADDLING POOLS FOR KIDS

 As a New Zealander, I often think that they only regrettable thing about living here is the lack of a beach up the road.

-Perhaps the world is split between those who meticulously plan for whole days out immersing their kids in lidos and indoor swimming pools and those who will seize any slight water-related opportunity like a fountain or a paddling pool and get stuck in, regardless of the bathing suit to-person-ratio.
+Perhaps the world is split between those who meticulously plan for whole days out immersing their kids in lidos, parks and indoor swimming pools and those who will seize any slight water-related opportunity like a fountain or a paddling pool and get stuck in, regardless of the bathing suit to-person-ratio.

 My kids and I are definitely of the latter persuasion; there’s a time for well-planned-out swimming excursions and there’s a time for impromptu messing about in a thin wet stream, stripped down to a pair of pants and a very tolerant attitude to wetness.

 Luckily, London offers a very fine selection of options for such liquid larks, and here are a few: